Vitamin A: benefits, dosage, contraindications

 Vitamin A refers to any compound that exhibits biological characteristics similar to those of retinol.
 Retinol is the main precursor of the active vitamin A molecule.
-In humans and most animal species, it can also be formed from certain carotenoids (plant pigments), mainly beta-carotene.
-The sum of preformed vitamin A and vitamin A derived from the conversion of carotenoids constitutes the total vitamin A intake.
+In humans and most animal species, it can also be formed from certain carotenoids (plant pigments), primarily beta-carotene.
+The sum of preformed vitamin A and the vitamin A provided by the conversion of carotenoids constitutes the total vitamin A intake.
 Modern scientific research on vitamin A began in 1913, with its discovery at Yale and the University of Wisconsin.
 Researchers noticed that this substance could promote the survival and growth of young animals.
-It took until 1930 to determine the chemical structure of vitamin A and fully understand its crucial role in growth and resistance to childhood infectious diseases.
-Retinoids are found in the liver (especially cod liver oil), eggs, whole milk, and butter.
-Carotenoids are present in plants: seeds, oils, green and yellow vegetables, and notably in carrots and fruits.
-The body has a good capacity to store vitamin A; however, its ability to quickly eliminate excess vitamin A is quite limited, as the efficiency of beta-carotene conversion into retinol in humans decreases with increasing dietary intake.
-This may explain why vitamin A can accumulate to toxic levels when intake greatly exceeds needs.
-Deficiency symptoms include: - Night blindness, which can progress to complete blindness if untreated. - Keratinization of epithelial surfaces, leading to their drying and hardening. - Poor dental health. - Skin problems.
-Vitamin A is essential at all ages.
-It plays a crucial role in the vision mechanism.
-It also participates in the regulation (activation, repression) of gene expression, contributing to many body functions and to normal energy metabolism, the maintenance of skin and normal mucous membranes, and the normal metabolism of iron.
+It was not until 1930 that the chemical structure of vitamin A was determined and that it became clear it played a crucial role in growth and resistance to childhood infectious diseases.
+Retinoids are found in the liver (particularly cod liver oil), eggs, whole milk, and butter.
+Carotenoids are present in plants: seeds, oils, green and yellow vegetables, and especially in carrots and fruits.
+The body has a good capacity to store vitamin A; however, its ability to rapidly eliminate excess vitamin A is fairly limited, the efficiency of converting beta-carotene to retinol in humans decreasing as dietary intake increases.
+This may explain why vitamin A can accumulate to reach toxic levels when intake greatly exceeds requirements.
+Symptoms of deficiency include: - Night blindness, which can progress to complete blindness if left untreated. - Keratinization of epithelial surfaces, leading to their drying and hardening. - Poor dental health. - Skin problems Vitamin A is essential at all stages of life.
+It plays a primary role in the mechanism of vision.
+It also participates in the regulation (activation, repression) of gene expression, and is thus involved in many bodily functions; it contributes to normal energy metabolism, to the maintenance of normal skin and mucous membranes, and to the normal metabolism of iron.

 Other name(s)